 As your heaters come on again remember to move your indoor plants away from any ducts or areas with radiant heat.
 Either mist your plants with water or sit them on a oversized pebble tray filled with water to increase the humidity around the plants.

 Give the leaves a wipe down with a soft damp cloth to remove dust to keep your plants breathing and happy.

-Potted bare root roses are due in June.
+We have expanded out winter rose range to include a lot more species roses (as alternatives to hybrids) which are better suited to growing hips, using in perfumery, potpourri and making rosewater.
 Choose a well-drained spot and prepare for your rose garden by digging the bed thoroughly and incorporating plenty of blood & bone and manure or mushroom compost.
 Fork this in lightly, mixing it as you go with some compost and leave this until the rose is ready to plant in June or July.